-Boston Drone Racing is a first-person view (FPV) quadcopter racing club founded in 2017 at Boston University.
+Boston Drone Racing (BDR) is a first-person view (FPV) UAV racing club founded in 2017 at Boston University.
 This club was initially created to find other pilots and expose others to this very addicting sport.
-Flying is more fun with friends!
 The club is currently focused around racing in the tiny whoop and micro classes due to the limited space available to us in the city.
 We are currently looking for sponsors to support the club.
 Please contact us by E-mail if intersted.

-Boston Drone Racing hosts hack nights for members to work on repairs and drone racing related projects.
-Hack nights bring members together to share, learn and get handles on experience with the engineering and science of drones.
-Projects include open source radio transmitters, and custom racing drones.
-This is made possible with a collaboration with our friends at Boston University's hackerspace BUILDS.
+Boston Drone Racing hosts hack nights for members to work on repairs, tuning, and drone racing related projects.
+Hack nights bring members together to share, learn and get hands on experience with the engineering and science of drones.
+Projects include gate timing systems, radio transmitters, and custom drone builds.
+Check out the calendar below for hack night events.

 All skill levels welcome!
 To get started we suggest you start with a drone in the tiny whoop class.
 Check out our Getting Started wiki to learn more or hit us up on Slack if you have any questions.